-The 2014 LRDP, if fully implemented over the next 20 years, would result in an additional 2.4 million gross square feet (gsf) in owned and leased buildings, for a total of 11.58 million gsf across all of UCSF’s sites.
+The 2014 LRDP, if fully implemented over the next 20 years, would result in an additional 2.39 million gross square feet (gsf) in owned and leased buildings, for a total of 11.56 million gsf across all of UCSF’s sites.
 The LRDP proposes to accommodate most of this growth in new buildings at UCSF’s Mission Bay campus site, where there is undeveloped land available and infrastructure planned to support such growth.
-Additional space is in new buildings is proposed at UCSF’s Parnassus Heights, Mount Zion and Mission Center campus sites.
-LRDP proposals for the Parnassus Heights campus site also advance UCSF’s work toward compliance with the 3.55 million gsf space ceiling imposed by the Regents to limit growth there, as well as compliance with state seismic laws for inpatient facilities through the long-range plan to decommission Moffitt Hospital as an impatient facility and the construction of an addition to Long Hospital by 2030.
+Additional space in new buildings is proposed at UCSF’s Parnassus Heights, Mount Zion, and Mission Center campus sites.
+LRDP proposals for the Parnassus Heights campus site also advance UCSF’s work toward compliance with the 3.55-million-gsf space ceiling imposed by the Regents to limit growth there, as well as compliance with state seismic laws for inpatient facilities through the long-range plan to decommission Moffitt Hospital as an inpatient facility and the construction of an addition to Long Hospital by 2030.
 During the horizon of the LRDP, UCSF is also considering reducing the number of its overall sites, both leased and owned, in an effort to improve operational efficiency, collaboration, and programmatic flexibility, and to reduce the cost of reinvestment.

-Follow the links below to download the Draft 2014 LRDP, examine the five LRDP objectives, see a summary of the LRDP’s proposals, and view an interactive display of the LRDP’s highlights.
+Follow the links below to download the Final 2014 LRDP, examine the five LRDP objectives, see a summary of the LRDP’s proposals, and view an interactive display of the LRDP’s highlights.

 2014 LRDP Environmental Impact Report

-The Environmental Impact Report (Draft EIR) on the LRDP was prepared in accordance with the California Environmental Quality Act (CEQA) and published on August 15, 2014.
-Click here to review a copy of the Draft EIR.
-The Draft EIR provides a program-level analysis of the proposed 2014 LRDP, as well as project-level analysis for a number of specific 2014 LRDP development proposals where greater project detail was available.
+A Draft Environmental Impact Report (EIR) on the LRDP was prepared in accordance with the California Environmental Quality Act (CEQA) and published on August 15, 2014.
+The EIR provides a program-level analysis of the proposed 2014 LRDP, as well as project-level analysis for a number of specific 2014 LRDP development proposals where greater project detail was available.

 The Regents require each campus in the University of California system to evaluate its academic and physical plan for future development.
 This plan, a Long Range Development Plan (LRDP), guides physical development over the plan’s timeframe.